 It’s not an exaggeration to say that teens are the drivers most likely to get in an accident.
-According to the CDC, 16-19 year olds face the highest risk of accidents of any age group—and are nearly three times more likely to be in a fatal crash than those age 20 and older.
+According to the Centers for Disease Control and Prevention (CDC), teens between the ages of 16 and 19 face the highest risk of accidents of any age group, and are nearly three times more likely to be in a fatal crash than those age 20 and older.

 There are several reasons for this heightened risk:

 - Lack Of Experience.
 Most adults have been driving for years.
 But teens are brand new at driving—and that affects their ability to drive safely.

 - Risky Driving Behavior.
 Teens are more likely to engage in daredevil behavior such as racing, speeding or following too closely.